Miserlou/RJModules/README.md

 ### Volumes
 <img src="https://i.imgur.com/KqWUEvB.png" width="25%" />
 A modification of 'Mutes' that adds the ability to adjust the volume of 10 different input-output pairs.
+Can be used to quiet and amplify.

 ### Displays
 <img src="https://i.imgur.com/JVVs2fg.png" width="25%">